The daily challenges for system administrators

 Lack of acceptance of the role model in the departments

-Implementing Actonic’s GDPR tool can shed light on all the darkness of Jira authorization monitoring.
+Implementing Actonic’s Data protection tool can shed light on all the darkness of Jira authorization monitoring.

 The Permission Monitoring module provides the ability to track and view 2 types of permissions: